Knowledge base

 - Click here to log in to Bluewin.

-- Click on Settings then Automatic Transfer.
+- Click on Settings then Automatic forwarding.

-- Click on Set up automatic transfer.
+- Click on Set up automatic forwarding.

 - Follow the procedure to set up automatic redirection.